-Our grapes are harvested by Bedouins between August and October.
-We will not move to mechanised harvesting because we want to continue to do things the way they have always been done.
-We will not abandon our communities of pickers merely to address the bottom line: many families depend on us in a region which is short of work.
+Bedouins harvest our grapes between August and October.
+We choose not to move to mechanised harvesting.
+This is because we want to continue to do things the way they have always been done.
+We will not abandon our communities of pickers merely to address the bottom line.
+Many families depend on us in a region which is short of work.

 We use ambient yeasts rather than adding cultured ones which can lead to homogenous wine production.
-We keep sulphur additions to a minimum: again, we are not afraid to use what is necessary but we do not keep to a pre-set schedule.
-What is needed and nothing more.
+Our winemakers keep sulphur additions to a minimum.
+We are not afraid to use what is necessary but we do not keep to a pre-set schedule.

 We do not make wine in a hurry.
-The premium red takes seven years before it is released.
+The premium red is released after seven years.
 We ferment relatively cool: below 30C.
 This gives us gentle yet effective extraction of colours and flavour compounds such as tannins.
 After six months, we give the wine 12 months of ageing in French oak.
 There is then some blending and four years of bottle maturation.

 Musar was the first vineyard in Lebanon to achieve organic certification (2006).
 We maintain the organic approach throughout the process: from grape growing to wine making.

-✦ Campaign can be highly visual in nature, using such sites as the Baalbek ruins — these are a USP for Musar since the ruins are only reasonably usable by wineries in Lebanon and Musar is easily the wine with the best brand equity in Lebanon
+The campaign should be highly visual in nature, using such sites as the Baalbek ruins.
+These are a USP for Musar since the ruins are only reasonably usable by wineries in Lebanon and Musar is easily the wine with the best brand equity in Lebanon.

-✦ Focus on the way the winery has continued to produce despite difficult circumstances — gives consumers a sense of connection and history stretching forwards into a bright future as well as having strong roots in the past.
+The marketing focuses on the way the winery has continued to produce despite difficult circumstances.
+This gives consumers a sense of connection and history stretching forwards into a bright future.
+The winery also has strong roots in the past.
 Showing this resilience is especially necessary in the current circumstances.

-✦ Bring out the relative good value of the wines — Bordeaux quality at Lebanese prices
+We bring out the relative good value of the wines.
+The idea might be Bordeaux quality at Lebanese prices.

-✦ Emphasise natural winemaking and environmental strengths since these qualities are highly fashionable and likely to remain so
+The marketing emphasises natural winemaking and environmental strengths.
+These qualities are highly fashionable and likely to remain so.

-✦ All of these factors highlight that Musar is unique — unusual grape varieties and a less-well known region are both highly sought after qualities among high-involvement consumers.
+All of these factors highlight that Musar is unique.
+It has unusual grape varieties.
+The wine comes from a less-well known region.
 This also represents an opportunity to gain greater exposure for the whites, which use grapes which will be unknown even to many experts.

-✦ Care must be taken not to dilute brand equity.
+Brand equity should not be diliuted.
 This is less likely to be a problem with the Arak, which is high quality and a product with a clear distinction to the flagship premium red blend.
 This is probably also true of the rosé product, though this is starting to encroach on the central territory.
 There have been efforts to broaden the appeal of the products to younger consumers by launching easy-drinking ranges of wines (“Musar Jeune”) which have less age and power.
 This is a highly questionable strategy and if it continues, should not feature heavily in the marketing.

-✦ The flagship brand, while relatively inexpensive in comparison to Bordeaux, is still premium in pricing.
+The flagship brand, while relatively inexpensive in comparison to Bordeaux, is still premium in pricing.
 This means that customers will be high-involvement.
 They are likely to fall into marketing segments of either “Experienced Explorers” or “Millennial Treaters.”
 The age of the former means that a social media campaign will likely be ineffective, but this is probably a group which in any case already has good familiarity with the brand.
 There is an opportunity nevertheless to reach Millennials via social media and a highly visual campaign based on the above parameters is recommended.
 A wine brand story is especially important for Millennials.

-✦ Short form video on Instagram is the best near term opportunity.
+Short form video on Instagram are the best near term opportunity.
 Use “Stories” to promote Baalbek and the vineyards.
 Focus on younger demographics (already partly accomplished by choice of platform) with interest in wine.
-Emphasis quality and USPs.
+Emphasise quality and USPs.